Spherical Knot Mosaics: Bounds on Spherical Knot Mosaic Invariants

-\begin{prop} Given a knot, $K$, $st(K) \le t(K)-1$. \end{prop} \begin{proof} Consider an arbitrary knot $K$ and a corresponding planar $n$-mosaic representation which achieves the tiling number and has a $T_3$ tile such that there are no non-empty tiles in the entries both below or to the left of the $T_3$ tile.
+\begin{proof} Consider an arbitrary knot $K$ and a corresponding planar space efficient $n$-mosaic.
+This must have a $T_3$ tile such that there are no non-empty tiles in the entries both below or to the left of the $T_3$ tile.
+Call this tile $T^*$.
 Such a representation will always exist but may not be a $m(K)-$mosaic.
-We can then represent $K$ on a spherical $(n-1)-$mosaic with $t(K)-1$ tiles by deleting the tile with the $T_3$ tile, gluing all tiles above and to the right of the $T_3$ tile to the top face of the spherical $(n-1)-$mosaic such that the tile to upper right diagonal to the $T_3$ tile is glued to the bottom left corner of the top face of the spherical $(n-1)-$mosaic, gluing all tiles below or to the right of the $T_3$ tile to the front right face of the spherical $(n-1)-$mosaic such that the tile to the right of the $T_3$ tile is glued to the top left corner of the front right face of the spherical $(n-1)-$mosaic, and gluing all tiles above or to the left of the $T_3$ tile to the front left face of the spherical $(n-1)-$mosaic such that the tile above the $T_3$ tile is glued to the top right corner of the front left face of the spherical $(n-1)-$mosaic. \end{proof}
+We can then represent $K$ on a spherical $(n-1)-$mosaic with $t(K)-1$ tiles by deleting $T^*$, gluing all tiles above and to the right of $T^*$ (denoted by $B$ in \autoref{fig:t(K)-1}) to the top face of the spherical $(n-1)-$mosaic such that the tile to upper right diagonal to $T^*$ is glued to the bottom left corner of the top face of the spherical $(n-1)-$mosaic, gluing all tiles in the same row or below and to the right of $T^*$ (denoted by $C$ in \autoref{fig:t(K)-1}) to the front right face of the spherical $(n-1)-$mosaic such that the tile to the right of $T^*$ is glued to the top left corner of the front right face of the spherical $(n-1)-$mosaic, and gluing all tiles above and in the same column or to the left $T^*$ tile (denoted by $A$ in \autoref{fig:t(K)-1}) to the front left face of the spherical $(n-1)-$mosaic such that the tile above the $T_3$ tile is glued to the top right corner of the front left face of the spherical $(n-1)-$mosaic.
+Thus we have represented $K$ as a spherical knot mosaic with $t(K)-1$ tiles. \end{proof}

+This bound is sharp for the unknot, but computational evidence has shown it is not for many nontrivial knots.
+In many cases a better bound is obvious from a space efficient knot mosaic, but for others, you cannot get a better bound directly from a space efficient knot mosaic and other methods must be employed.
+This is also a good direction for future research.

-\begin{definition}[Spherical Mosaic Belt] Let the boundary of a 3-cube with side length $n$ be tiled such that each face is an $n \times n$ mosaic, and all tiles conform to the standard mosaic tile set and connectivity rules.
-A \emph{spherical mosaic belt} is a sequence of tiles satisfying the following conditions: \begin{enumerate} \item Each tile in the sequence is one of $T_5, T_6, T_9$ or $T_{10}$. \item Consecutive tiles in the sequence are edge-adjacent and have connection points on opposite edges so that the sequence forms a continuous, non-branching closed path with no turns or gaps, but possibly under or over crossings. \item Removing the tiles which form the mosaic belt disconnects the spherical mosaic. \end{enumerate} \end{definition}
+\begin{definition} Let the boundary of a cube be tiled such that each face is an $n \times n$ mosaic grid, and all tiles conform to the standard mosaic tile set and connectivity rules.
+A \emph{mosaic belt} is a sequence of tiles satisfying the following conditions: \begin{enumerate} \item Each tile in the sequence has exactly two connecting edges to adjacent tiles. \item Consecutive tiles in the sequence share an edge and connected through opposite edges so that the sequence forms a continuous, non-branching path with no turns or gaps. \item The complement of the mosaic belt is disconnected. \end{enumerate} \end{definition}